vedikavishwakarma120-cmyk/Indian-Traffic-sign-Classification/README.md

 Difficulty: Extreme Underfitting

-Problem: Our custom CNNs couldn't get above 5% accuracy.
+Problem: custom CNNs couldn't get above 5% accuracy.

-Solution: We pivoted to Transfer Learning.
+Solution: pivoted to Transfer Learning.
 This is the key takeaway: for most image tasks, a pre-trained model like ResNet, VGG, or EfficientNet is the correct starting point.

 Difficulty: Overfitting with ResNet

-Problem: Our first ResNet model (before fine-tuning) hit a plateau around 72-74%.
+Problem: first ResNet model (before fine-tuning) hit a plateau around 72-74%.
 The training graphs showed training accuracy rising while validation accuracy went flat and validation loss began to increase—a classic sign of overfitting.

-Solution: We used two Keras Callbacks:
+Solution: used two Keras Callbacks:

 EarlyStopping(restore_best_weights=True): This automatically monitored the val_loss and stopped training when the model started to overfit, restoring the weights from the single best-performing epoch.